kevin-klein/autarch-figures/table_1/readme.txt

 $ cd [current folder, e.g table_1]
 $ docker compose up

-This prints all information to create Table 1.
+This displays all information in the terminal to create Table 1.
+No file is created.

 OPTIONAL:
 In case you decide to rebuild image: